OhoodAljohani/KSA_Plants_Classification/README.md

 Non-trainable params: 0
 _________________________________________________________________
 ```
-- The CNN model accuracy is : 0.6723
+- The CNN model accuracy is : 0.6723 , The model was unstable and the accuracy is low, I believe the model didn't generalize.
 ### Limitation :
-- The Dataset Collecting resulted in a bad set of images .
+- The Dataset Gathering produced a poor group of photos.
-- The Dataset Size caused issues in the classification .
+- Classification difficulties were caused by the Dataset Size.
-- Domain of Knowledge : I had littile experince in the topice which delayed the process
+- Domain of Knowledge: I had limited experience with the subject, which caused the process to be delayed.
 ### Future Work
 #### n the future, I would search for a specialist supervisor and would make sure that all of the data was collected in the best way.
 I would strongly consider the Use of ensemble learning and  transfer learning.

+### Conclusion:
+#### The data from the KSA flora photos was obtained and utilized to perform binary classification of the two most well-known species.
+For a variety of factors, the model fell short.
+There were several hurdles throughout the development process, particularly in the data collation and model training stages.
+The accuracy of the model is 67 percent, indicating that it did not generalize effectively.